PrismarineJS/mineflayer/docs/api.md

  * `faceVector` - one of the six cardinal directions, such as `new Vec3(0, 1, 0)` for the top face, indicating which face of the `referenceBlock` to place the block against.

 The new block will be placed at `referenceBlock.position.plus(faceVector)`.
+Rejects immediately if that position is already occupied by a block the new one cannot replace (anything other than air, liquids, and replaceable plants such as grass or vines).

 #### bot.placeEntity(referenceBlock, faceVector)